 - Chronic trauma, or when someone is repeatedly exposed to stressful and dangerous occurrences.

 - Complex trauma, or exposure to multiple traumatic events.

-- Secondary or vicarious trauma, or when someone close to you experiences trauma, and their pain makes you feel emotionally overwhelmed or stressed.
+- Secondary or vicarious trauma, or when someone close to you experiences trauma, their pain makes you feel emotionally overwhelmed or stressed.